mdwelker10/discord-bot-aigis/README.md

 `https://open.spotify.com/playlist/1F0UF9B5AWMy6YzpQx34dV?si=279ffe2755f641e9`

-In the above link, the song ID is `1F0UF9B5AWMy6YzpQx34dV`.
+In the above link, the playlist ID is `1F0UF9B5AWMy6YzpQx34dV`.
 The ID will always be after `playlist/` and before `?`.

 ### Command Reference
 The following menu can be brought up by Aigis, along with the explanation of playlist IDs, via the `/sotd help` command.